anibalsanchez/convolutional-neural-networks-for-canine-breed-classification/dog_app.md

     my_algorithm Beagle_01155.jpg: beagle
     my_algorithm John_Travolta_0006.jpg: human

 ---
 <a id='step7'></a>

 ## Step 7: Test Your Algorithm

 In this section, you will take your new algorithm for a spin!
-What kind of dog does the algorithm think that __you__ look like?
+What kind of dog does the algorithm think that **you** look like?
 If you have a dog, does it predict your dog's breed accurately?
 If you have a cat, does it mistakenly think that your cat is a dog?

-### (IMPLEMENTATION) Test Your Algorithm on Sample Images!
+### (IMPLEMENTATION) Test Your Algorithm on Sample Images

 Test your algorithm at least six images on your computer.
 Feel free to use any images you like.
 Use at least two human and two dog images.

-__Question 6:__ Is the output better than you expected :) ?
+**Question 6:** Is the output better than you expected :) ?
 Or worse :( ?
 Provide at least three possible points of improvement for your algorithm.

-__Answer:__
+**Answer:**

 ```python
 ## TODO: Execute your algorithm from Step 6 on